 Fruit strips and roll-ups tend to be a bit healthier than fruit snacks.
 The first ingredient in a healthy fruit strip is generally pureed fruit.
 However, the majority of fruit roll-ups still contain a decent amount of added sugar and fillers like modified corn starch, so it is important to read the ingredients and shop carefully.

-Healthier Fruit Strips and Fruit Roll-Ups:
+Examples of Healthier Fruit Strips and Fruit Roll-Ups:

 A healthy fruit strip should be mostly fruit, preferably all fruit.
 Added sugar (even fruit juice concentrates) should be low on the ingredient list, which indicates a relatively low amount in the snack.
 The healthiest fruit roll-up is one that you make yourself.
 Though, we did find one healthier option that was predominantly fruit puree.